 Intersegmental General Education Transfer Curriculum (IGETC): Intersegmental General Education Transfer Curriculum.
 A pattern of courses that can be used to satisfy general education requirements at both CSU and UC campuses.
 See Transfer Information.

 International Baccalaureate (IB): An international educational based system which offers individual subject exams to students who complete its diploma programs.
 Many US colleges and universities award credit for qualifying scores on these exams.
-To see the list of IB exams that Moorpark College awards credit toward the Associate Degree, see page 92 of the catalog or schedule an appointment with a counselor.
+See the list of IB exams that Moorpark College awards credit toward the Associate Degree, in the catalog or schedule an appointment with a counselor.

 Learning Community: Thematically links two courses, providing the student with an interdisciplinary context for learning.